maths22/paramsync/README.md

 ### Configuration file structure

-The configuration file is a Hash represented in YAML format with three possible top-level keys: `paramsync`, `consul`, and `sync`.
+The configuration file is a Hash represented in YAML format with three possible top-level keys: `paramsync`, `ssm`, and `sync`.
 The `paramsync` section sets global defaults and app options.
-The `consul` section specifies the URL to the Consul REST API endpoint.
-And the `sync` section lists the directories and Consul prefixes you wish to synchronize.
+The `ssm` section specifies the roles to assume for aws.
+And the `sync` section lists the directories and ssm prefixes you wish to synchronize.
 Only the `sync` section is strictly required.
 An example `paramsync.yml` is below including explanatory comments:

     # paramsync.yml